Automorphisms of the Supersingular Isogeny Graph: Results

 has density 1.
 Thus the lemma follows from the fact that finite intersections of density 1 sets have density 1. \end{proof} Hence, Theorem \ref{autthm} implies: \begin{corollary} For all primes $p>71$, the set

 has density $1$. \end{corollary}

+It is easy to compute the automorphisms of $\G(p,l)$ using the \textit{SupersingularModule} package in SageMath.
+Specifically, the adjacency matrix $T$ and automorphism group $A$ can be computed via the Sage code:

-There are certainly examples where the automorphism group is larger, for instance $\Aut^*(\G(73,7))$ is isomorphic to the elementary abelian group of order $8$.
-There also examples where the condition $\C[T_l]=\T_\C$ fails, yet the conclusion of Theorem \ref{autthm} still holds (take, for example, $p=73$, $l=41$).
+There are certainly examples where the automorphism group is larger, for instance $\Aut^*(\G(73,7))\cong(\Z/3\Z)^3$.
+There also examples where the condition $\C[T_l]=\T_C$ fails, yet the conclusion of Theorem \ref{autthm} still holds (take, for example, $p=73$, $l=41$).
 It seems to the author that when the condition fails, extra automorphism may appear purely by coincidence.